-Using credit sales and the accounts receivable control account as an example, and assuming the control accounts are considered to be part of the double entry system and the subsidiary ledgers are for analysis only, the posting process would be as follows:
+Using credit sales and the receivables control account as an example, and assuming the control accounts are considered to be part of the double entry system and the subsidiary ledgers are for analysis only, the posting process would be as follows:

 - Details of each sale are recorded in the sales day book which is then totalled.

-- The total sales are recorded in the general ledger DR: Accounts receivable control account, CR: Sales
+- The general ledger records total sales DR: Receivables control account, CR: Sales

 - The sales day book entries are also recorded for analysis to the individual accounts receivable ledger accounts.

-- The total from the accounts receivable ledger and the accounts receivable control account are reconciled
+- The total from the receivables ledger and the receivables control account are reconciled

-There are numerous control accounts which can be used, but the two main ones used by most businesses are the accounts receivable control account and the accounts payable control account.
+There are numerous control accounts which can be used, but the two main ones used by most businesses are the receivables control account and the payables control account.

 The information posted to the accounts receivable control account and the source of that information are shown in the table below.